 How soon will I recover after a hip replacement?

 You will need to stay in hospital until you are walking confidently and you are able to go up and down stairs with the help of a walking stick or crutch.
-This is usually four to seven days after the operation.
+This is usually two days or less after the operation.

 Your Physiotherapist will give you some exercises to do to help speed up your recovery by building on the movement and strength in your hip, so it’s important to follow their advice.
 You may continue to have regular appointments with your Physiotherapist once you’ve left hospital to help continue your recovery work.